gabprado/covid_19/README.md

 * * *

- ## Enhancements
+ ## Upcoming Enhancements

- There is currently a plot that illustrates the virus spread in an animated timeseries choropleth plot.
+ Work is being done to add in a plot that illustrates the virus spread in an animated timeseries choropleth plot.
 A sample of the plot is illustrated below.

  <img src="static/assets/img/readme/virus_spread.png">